vivopesaa/bootstrap/site/content/docs/4.3/getting-started/browsers-devices.md

 ## Internet Explorer

-Internet Explorer 11 is supported; IE10 and down is not.
-Please be aware that some CSS3 properties and HTML5 elements are not fully supported in Internet Explorer, or require prefixed properties for full functionality.
-Visit [Can I use...](https://caniuse.com/) for details on browser support of CSS3 and HTML5 features. **If you require IE10 support, use Bootstrap 4.**
+Internet Explorer is not supported. **If you require Internet Explorer support, please use Bootstrap v4.**

 ## Modals and dropdowns on mobile